 09 Hong Kong Is Right Across

 The fabulous city of Hong Kong is literally right across the border.
 Since downtown Shenzhen is next to the border, you can walk to Hong Kong.
 This extraordinary world metropolis is a city with a fascinating past.
 When the First Opium War ended in 1842, China lost Hong Kong Island to Britain.
 In 1860 they lost Kowloon too.
 By 1898, Britain had control over the whole area known as the New Territories.
 Under treaties signed with China, the British rule would last 99 years.
 Today, Hong Kong is a wonderful mix of British and Chinese cultures.
 Cars drive on the left, and there are double-decker trams.
 Yet, its markets and restaurants are typically Chinese.
 Since the return of Hong Kong to China, the two cities have increased their connection.
 There is even a fast train that covers the distance between them in 14 minutes.

 When Shenzhen Metro opened in 2004, it was the fifth metro system in Mainland China after the ones in Beijing, Tianjin, Shanghai, and Guangzhou.
-Since then, the system never stopped growing, and it now has 8 lines.
-With a total length of 303.2 km, Shenzhen’s metro is China’s seventh-longest.
+Since then, the system never stopped growing, and it now has 10 lines.
+With a total length of 382.1 km (237.4 miles), Shenzhen’s metro is China’s fourth-longest.
 Lines 1 and 4 southern terminals are right at the border with Hong Kong.
 From there, two train lines take passengers to Hong Kong’s city center.
 The metro’s logo is an imitation of Hong Kong’s metro, but with two stripes instead of one.
 Even some metro lines have Chinese names, just like the lines in Hong Kong.
 Most regular metro lines in Mainland China have only numbers.